jmcvetta/golang-for-python-programmers/source/intro.rst

 Resources
 =========

-The Sphinx_ `source code`_ for this curriculum is available on on Github.
+The Sphinx_ `source code`_ for this book is available on on Github.

 The latest version of these notes is published at `Read the Docs`_.
 It is also available in PDF_ and ePub_ formats.